WE’RE HELPING UNIVERSITIESTO SUPPORT SOCIAL ENTREPRENEURSHIP

 This £1 million campaign directly funded and supported the creation of 200 new social ventures by staff and students in 70 universities across England.
 Just 12 months from start-up each venture had an average of 500 beneficiaries, 12 volunteers, 2 employees and £5,800 in additional income raised with 90% experiencing a boost in their ability to run a venture.

-HEFCE and UnLtd are currently partnering on SEE Change and working with 59 universities to help mainstream and embed social entrepreneurship support within the HE sector.
-Maintaining the momentum of this work to date, we aim to strengthen and broaden HE sector support for social entrepreneurship and social enterprise.
-Our aim is to build knowledge, expertise, capacity and resources to enable a university led ecosystem of support for social entrepreneurs to mature and become self-sustaining.
+HEFECE and UnLtd partners on the SEE Change programme have developed partnerships with 59 universities to help mainstream and embed social entrepreneurship support within the HE sector.
+Our overall aim is to build knowledge, expertise, capacity and resources to enable a university led ecosystem of support for social entrepreneurs to mature and become self-sustaining.

-The next phase of this programme will amplify the impact from the first two programmes and deliver a strategic national programme with social leadership development, systems development and knowledge exchange at its core.
+This programme also amplified the impact from the first two programmes and delivered a strategic national programme with social leadership development, systems development and knowledge exchange at its core.

-From January 2014, interested universities and organisations will be invited to submit an expression of interest for funding and support to lead on key elements of the programme including:
+From January 2014, universities and organisations were invited to submit proposals to develop and lead on the following key elements of the programme:

 - The formation of regional and thematic clusters.
 These will be collaborations led by universities across geographic regions, or working on the same theme, to increase innovation, knowledge exchange and network development.
 These clusters could also act as ‘supporters’ and buddies for new HEIs wishing to develop their offer to social entrepreneurs.